 AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+Lync, Office 365, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.